oddkiva/sara/doc/sphinx/source/descriptors.rst

 Grid of Overlapping Patches and Overlapping Histogram Bins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We dissect the anatomy of the SIFT descriptors further.
+We dissect the anatomy of the SIFT descriptor further.
 To compute a SIFT
 descriptor, we consider an oriented square image patch :math:`\mathcal{P}`:

 - centered in :math:`\mathbf{x} = (x, y)` and,